agmsb/csp-config-management/README.md

 # Kubernetes Multi-Cluster Config Management with CSP

+Copyright 2019 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreements with Google.
+This is NOT a Google official product.

 This demo will utilize CSP Config Management to sync ClusterRoles and Namespaces across multiple clusters.
 It will also apply an Aggregate Resource Quota that will be collectively enforced across a group of namespaces in each cluster.

 ## Requirements